filesender/filesender/docs/v2.0/cloud/index.md

 config-passwords.php.

 This has the added plus of not having to open config-passwords.php to see the local only test connection settings.
+Note that there should be no closing `?>` in either the config.php or config-passwords.php files.

 ```
 # cat config.php